honghe18/hello-world/README.md

 I'm here to list my tests for learning new skills.
 I enjoy all beautiful things in the world.
-Hope can find the interesting and beautiful things or person everyday.
+Hope can find interesting and beautiful things or person everyday.